-- Gross margin increased \$2.4 billion or 10% driven by growth in Office 365 Commercial and LinkedIn.
+- •Gross margin increased \$4.0 billion or 11% driven by growth in Office 365 Commercial and LinkedIn, as well as the change in accounting estimate.
 Gross margin percentage increased.
-Excluding the impact of the change in accounting estimate, gross margin percentage decreased slightly driven by sales mix shift to cloud offerings. - Operating expenses increased \$1.1 billion or 12% driven by investments in LinkedIn and cloud engineering, as well as employee severance expenses.
+Excluding the impact of the change in accounting estimate, gross margin percentage was relatively unchanged driven by sales mix shift to cloud offerings, offset in part by improvements in Office 365 Commercial. - •Operating expenses increased \$1.3 billion or 9% driven by investments in LinkedIn and cloud engineering, as well as employee severance expenses.

-Revenue, gross margin, and operating income included an unfavorable foreign currency impact of 6%, 7%, and 10%, respectively.
+Revenue, gross margin, and operating income included an unfavorable foreign currency impact of 5%, 6%, and 9%, respectively.
 Operating expenses included a favorable foreign currency impact of 3%.